docksmur/Plants_and_Zombies/README.md

 Plants_and_Zombies
 ==================

-Plants and zombies game for SYSC 3110
+Plants_and_Zombies game
-MileStone 1 ReadMe
+SYSC 3110 MileStone 1
+Date: November 11, 2013

+AUTHORS

-Authors: David Falardeau 100830500
+David Falardeau 100830500

 Murdock Walsh 100852907

-Date: October 23, 2013
+README

-This is the readme file for Milestone 1 of the Plant v Zombies programming project, completed by David Falardeau and Murdock Walsh.
-Along with this file includes a files that contain the final draft UML diagrams for this first milestone and the Eclipse project containing all the coding for this first milestone, which includes some of the documentation deliverable elements(explanation of design choices and user controls), complete with all proper commenting for ease of understanding.
-The coding up to now implements a nearly functional text based version of Plants v Zombies.
-The code is currently comprised of three classes, with two packages set aside for the next milestone.
-The bulk of the code is contained within the PnZModel class, which instiates the other two classes, Plant and Zombie, within to execute the game. current known issues include Zombie objects not stopping to attack Plant objects in the game, and currently there's no user input implemented.
-Along with the correction of these minor issues, the future roadmap for the project will involve the addition of a GUI, followed by the complete implementation, then the addition of Save/Load feature and a Level Builder mechanic.
+This is the readme file for Milestone 2 of the Plant_and_Zombies programming project.
+Along with this file includes files that contain the final draft UML diagrams for this second milestone and the Eclipse project files containing all the coding for this second milestone.
+This file will include some of the documentation deliverable elements, such as an explanation of design choices and changes to the code files and UML, and an explanation of the user controls.

+KNOWN BUGS

+Pea Shooters placed behind the zombie still do damage to the zombie.

+USER CONTROLS

+	1. Run the main function in PnZView
+	2. Click in the location you want to place a plant
+	3. Choose what type of plant to add in the dialouge.
+CHOOSE WISELY CANNOT BE CHANGED!
+	4. when satified with plant placements or out of money (that is a lot of plants) click start wave.
+	5. continue adding plants and advancing the waves until you or the zombies win